Jianqoq/NumBoost/README.md

 Developed with Clangd in VSCode, compile with MSVC and GCC

-# Feature:
-Fast, fully parallelized, vectorisation, JaxJit support, auto differentiation, highly compatible with numpy, currently only support CPU, GPU support will be added in the future

 # Installation
 NumBoost is still in pretty early stage, therefore, there will be a lot of bugs and missing features.